MisinformedOwl/Asteroids/README.md

 > The controls

-This game uses the typical WASD settings to move.
+This game uses the arrow keys to move.

-- W: Move the ship forward
+- up: Move the ship forward
-- A and D: Turns the ship left and right respectivly.
+- left and right: Turns the ship left and right respectivly.
-- S: Slows the ship down
+- down: Slows the ship down
 - F: Summon AI drone
 - Space: Shoot a shot